 Initialisation

-To get started, we're going to use cargo shuttle init
+To get started, we're going to use shuttle init

 (requires cargo-shuttle